 Tanabana

-Tailoring and needlework have a strong resonance in Saad Qureshi’s history.
-It was his grandfather’s work as a tailor for the British Army that first brought his family to the UK, and Qureshi was brought up to think of textiles as objects of artistry and skill.
+It was my grandfather’s work as a tailor for the British Army that first brought my family to the UK, and I was brought up to think of textiles as objects of artistry and skill.

-Collecting family rugs and books from their home library, Qureshi photographed all the important textiles he grew up with, cutting them into strips and re-weaving them into paper tapestries where several designs are brought together as materials to form completely new patterns.
-Using many different rugs in each Tanabana, Qureshi pays tribute to craft and the fruit of lifetimes of practice, and re-interprets it, bringing his own skills as a maker into a dialogue with those of generations before him.
+Collecting family rugs and books from our home library, I began by photographing all the important textiles I grew up with, cutting them into strips and re-weaving them into paper tapestries where several designs are brought together as materials to form completely new patterns.

 The Tanabanas have been exhibited widely, with commissions for the Sharjah Islamic Arts Festival, The Saudi Arabia Museum of Contemporary Art (SAMoCA) and private collections across the world.